 A full listing of HSMC research papers and results in the Siemens Competition is given here.

 Student projects have also received awards in the Intel International Science and Engineering Fair, as well as publications in scholarly journals.

 1. Clothing: Warm weather clothing will be appropriate for most occasions.
-Texas is hot in the summer!
-This includes casual and sports wear, such as shorts, swimsuits, cut-offs, and sneakers or hiking shoes for the weekend excursions.
+Central Texas is hot in the summer!
+This includes casual and sports wear, such as shorts, swimsuits, cut-offs, and sneakers or hiking shoes for the weekend field trips.
 Some people also enjoy wearing a sweater in air-conditioned buildings.
 Finally, an umbrella or other rain gear may prove helpful in the event of rain.
 Note: Please bring non-marking athletics shoes for use in the University's Student Recreation Center.
 Please also bring at least one set of formal/semi-formal wear.

 2. Laundry: laundry machines are available in the Texas State University residence halls.
 Please use high-efficiency (HE) detergent.

 3. Rooms: We are staying in a dormitory on campus.
 Separate sides/floors of the dorm are provided for male and female students.
 The dorm is air-conditioned, complete with a lounge suitable for relaxing and small-group discussions, a small recreation area, and study rooms on the first floor.
 Camp counselors and students will be provided with access cards and room keys.
 There is a $40 charge for a lost key.
 Students should bring their own ethernet cords for Internet access.

 4. Telephone Service: Each dorm room is equipped with a telephone line.
 Students need to bring their own telephone to plug into the line if they want a phone in their room.
 We recommend that students bring a calling card or cell phone.
 Emergency messages only will be received at the Mathworks Office at (512) 245-3439, or the University Police Department (512) 245-2805.

 San Marcos, TX 78666